KENJIFAM/hackernews-graphql-ts/README.md

 # Hacker News

-A project follows https://www.howtographql.com/ tutorial but is rewritten with TypeScript and configs for Firebase Cloud Functions deployment.
+A project follows https://www.howtographql.com/ tutorial to create an app similar to https://news.ycombinator.com/ but is rewritten with TypeScript and configs for Firebase Cloud Functions deployment.
 Go to branch <b>firebase-server</b> to see the configuration.

-Backend: graphql-yoga, Prisma, Express
+Backend: graphql-yoga, Prisma, Express <br>
-Linter: TSLint
+Linter: TSLint<br>
 Deployment: Firebase Hosting, Firebase Cloud Functions